bajamircea/bajamircea.github.io/_posts/2015-10-29-dependency-problem.markdown

 Sometimes one can identify a group of member variables, that are used together in code, that are very loosely coupled with other groups of member variables of the same class.

+I'm going to focus on the problem of a class depending/having too many member variables.

 # Sample problem code